Growth in groups: ideas and perspectives: Introduction

-Other key related concepts are: \begin{itemize} \item {\em expander graphs} (every expander graph has very small diameter (where {\em very small} $= O(\log |G|)$), but not viceversa -- that is, expansion is stronger than having very small diameter) \item {\em mixing time}, meaning the least $k$ such that, when $x_1, \dotsc, x_k$ are taken uniformly and at random within $A$, the distribution of the product $x_1\dotsb x_k$ is close to uniform. \end{itemize}
+Other key related concepts are: \begin{itemize} \item {\em expander graphs}: every expander graph has very small diameter (where {\em very small} $= O(\log |G|)$), but not vice versa -- that is, expansion is stronger than having very small diameter; \item {\em mixing time}, meaning the least $k$ such that, when $x_1, \dotsc, x_k$ are taken uniformly and at random within $A$, the distribution of the product $x_1\dotsb x_k$ is close to uniform. \end{itemize} We will make both notions precise later.

 This survey covers a series of rapid developments on these questions since 2005.
 The focus will be on $G$ finite.
 Some of the results here extend to infinite groups with ease; indeed, working with, say, matrix groups over $\mathbb{Z}/p \mathbb{Z}$ is often strictly harder than working over matrix groups over $\mathbb{R}$ or $\mathbb{C}$.
 The emphasis will be on methods -- often with a distinct combinatorial flavor -- that made strong, general results on finite groups possible.